 New Mexico Hatch Chile season is a cultural phenomenon.
 The air is filled with the sweet smoke during the roasting season, families come together to gather around picnic tables to peel the roasted skins and prepare them for freezing so they may have them year round.
 One could say simply, “it’s a thing!”

 The green chiles grown in Hatch are typically not overpoweringly hot or spicy.
-The heat of some other varieties of pepper, would begin taking away from the flavors of Hatchup Katchup.
-Some people are only looking for a condiment that is hot and go for a hot sauce to boost their meal, our product appeals to those who want heat without compromising flavor.
+The heat of some other varieties of pepper would begin taking away from the flavors of Hatchup Katchup.
+Some people are only looking for a condiment that is hot and goes for a hot sauce to boost their meal, our product appeals to those who want heat without compromising flavor.